ellis/ML-Playground/prompts.md

 (For Gemini)

--   Look for these missing tranlsations: "the good" and "the bad" and "TL;DR" and "Learn more...".
+-   Look for these missing tranlsations: "the good" and "the bad" and "TL;DR" and "Learn more..." and "Parameters" and "Use Cases".
 -   In the long explanations of the various algorithms, please adapt the language and content to a 6th-grade level (and keep it German, of course)

----

--   Than automatic translation isn't working.
-Rather than translating based on browser, just hardcode the German.
-Also need to translate "Parameters" and "Use Cases".

 -   Please check all of the links and whether they are still good.
 Remove outdated ones.
+See:
+    -   ann.jsx, knn.jsx, perceptron.jsx, svm.jsx, and tree.jsx.